 It is recommended that each personal trainer or fitness business evaluate the general fitness level of an individual.
-For that they must create their own Physical Activity Readiness Questionnaire (PAR-Q) keeping in mind the kind of physical activity they provide.
-The results of this test might lead to recommending a member to consult a doctor or tailoring the workout program to meet their unique needs.
+For that, they must create their own Physical Activity Readiness Questionnaire (PAR-Q) keeping in mind the kind of physical activity they provide.
+The results of this fitness testing might lead to recommending a member to consult a doctor or tailoring the workout program to meet their unique needs.

-Let’s see what does the Physical activity readiness questionnaire (PAR-Q) achieve?
+Let’s see what does the physical activity readiness questionnaire (PAR-Q) achieves?

-The PAR-Q is a fitness assessment form used to assess a person's fitness level before beginning a new exercise routine.
-Most people may begin an exercise program without hesitation; however, some people may require a preliminary health examination to verify that they are engaging in the appropriate amount of activity for their medical condition.
+The PAR-Q is a basic fitness assessment form used to assess a person's fitness level before beginning a new exercise routine.
+Most people may begin an exercise program without hesitation; however, some people may require preliminary fitness testing to verify that they are engaging in the appropriate amount of activity for their medical condition.